Written by Mona Corona and Rome local, Marta Correale.

 Hi, I’m Marta.

 I am an Italian family travel blogger and a mama of 2 lucky enough to call Rome my hometown.
 I was born in the city and lived there for over 30 years, until work (and love!) led me to move abroad: I now live in Ireland but Rome still has my heart and I visit both alone and with family at least 3 or 4 times each year.
 Every time I go, I live the city like the local I am but I also love to explore it with the eyes of a visitor, whether it is a week or longer trip, or a shorter Rome itinerary.
 2 days is just enough time to see all the top sites.
 I am a Roman history graduate and I cannot get enough of the city’s beautiful places.
-On my blog, you will can find many articles about Rome but I also recently started a specialised site just about the city.
+On my blog, you will can find many articles about Rome.

 Rome is an exceptionally popular European destination.
 Each year over 4 million visitors trot down the city’s famous cobbled streets and marvel at its timeless charm.